Bonded-particle model for magneto-elastic rods: Introduction

-For hard-magnetic rods, reduced-order models based on Kirchhoff and Cosserat rod theories augmented with the Zeeman energy offer efficient alternatives to full three-dimensional simulations \citep{yan_comprehensive_2022,sano2022kirchhoff,yang20223d,huang2023discrete,yashraj_bhosale_2023_7658892}.
-These models have been extended to include dipole--dipole interactions \citep{sano2022reduced,huang2023discrete} and have been implemented in various simulation frameworks, including those capable of fluid--structure interaction \citep{tekinalp2025self,huang2025tutorial}.
 In geomechanics, bonded-particle models are widely used to simulate elasticity and fracture in 2D and 3D solids \citep{potyondy2004bonded,lisjak2014review,potyondy2015bonded,chen_comparative_2022}.
 Yet their application to 1D structures undergoing extreme deformation remains relatively unexplored, despite their natural suitability for soft matter systems across scales---from polymers to mechanical metamaterials.
+Indeed, recent works have applied bonded-particle models to liquid crystals \citep{hackney2026shape}, entangled matter \citep{pezeshki2025tunable}, and elasto-granular systems \citep{pol2025granular}, highlighting their growing adoption beyond traditional geomechanics.
 Although several studies have applied bonded-particle models to simulate rods and fibers \citep{guo2013validation,nguyen2013validation,chen_comparative_2022}, they remain limited to pure planar bending or twisting cases and their stability remains unproven under scenarios of extreme deformation.
-Moreover, these methods remain underutilized despite their promise in simulating magneto-elastic materials.

-In this work, we develop a bonded-particle model for magneto-elastic rods that integrates seamlessly with discrete element and molecular dynamics frameworks, offering a unified treatment of large deformations, contact, and long-range magnetic interactions.
-We implement our model in LAMMPS \citep{thompson2022lammps}, leveraging its robust infrastructure for large-scale systems, long-range electrostatics, and multiphysics coupling.
-The paper is organized as follows: Sec.~\ref{sec:BPM} introduces the bonded-particle model for magneto-elastic rods, covering the elastic rod formulation, dynamics, contact, and magneto-elastic coupling; Sec.~\ref{sec:num-examples} validates the model against three benchmark problems: straight and curved rods under extreme twisting; magnetized beams in uniform and constant-gradient fields; and helical rods with dipole--dipole interactions; Sec.~\ref{sec:FSI} presents coupling with a lattice Boltzmann fluid solver, validated by simulating filaments in an oscillatory flow and fluid pumping by magnetic cilia arrays; and finally, Sec.~\ref{sec:disc-and-conc} offers concluding remarks and an outlook on future directions.
+Moreover, their application to magneto-elastic materials remains largely unexplored.